 7 Home Improvement Projects to Try This Year

-Add these seven done-in-a-day DIY projects to your list of resolutions for 2017
+Add these seven done-in-a-day DIY projects to your list of resolutions.

 The start of a new year is an obvious opportunity to rethink your diet and workout routines—but it’s also a great time to consider fresh possibilities for your home.
 Try one of these seven easy, great-for-beginners DIY projects this year.